Gear and Health

 On the evening of the 26th, many people spoke of the difficulty of climbing Blood Mountain the next day.
 Jeff and I set off at a reasonably early hour and indeed, the day was a long one.
 From Lance's Creek, the trail is a constant climb with only a few downhill breaks.
 Then the Blood Mountain climb makes for the first really serious uphill climb (which is not to denigrate the Hawk Mountain and Sassafrass Mountain climbs of a couple of days earlier).
 It's a 1,581-foot climb from Lance's Creek to the top of Blood Mountain.
 There are longer climbs to come, but this one did put me to the test.
 Jeff was not up for the climb and took the Freeman Trail, which skirts around the eastern side of the mountain at mile 28.2 at Bird Gap before rejoining the trail at the 30.6 mark.

 The Blood Mountain climb seemed to go on forever, but it does not have any extremely gnarly bits to negotiate.
 At 4,461 feet, Blood Mountain is the highest point on the Georgia section of the trail.
 The final ascent to the stone building at its peak is a pretty sight for sore feet.

 The building was built in the 1930s.
 According to the official guidebook, it may have been built by the Civilian Conservation Corps (one of Roosevelt's new Deal projects to make work for unemployed, unmarried men between 18 and 25 years of age).

 The Blood Mountain Shelter.
 May 27, 2013

-There are three theories as to how Blood Mountain and Slaughter mountain and creek got their names:
+There are three theories as to how Blood and Slaughter mountains and creek got their names:

 1) settlers moving westward in turn pushed natives westward, resulting in a blooddy clash in the 1600s between Cherokees and Creek Indians.